JAMES

 This answers the following question: {In what ways are my desires trying to lure me away into sin?} I've wanted a strong body for many years.
 Now that I'm exercising more, God has allowed me to look and feel better.
 I should NEVER think that this change is due to self, but always remember that GOD is the One that is the Creator of all.
 (DRM 3/7/02)

-1:17 Every good thing bestowed and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation, or shifting shadow.
+1:17 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation, or shifting shadow.

 This answers the following question: {What gift am I most thankful for?
 Why?} God has given me good health.
 He knows my fears and has been very kind to me!
 I try to dedicate my time and devotion to Him now and pray that He will continue to keep me healthy.
 (DRM 3/8/02)